Obstructive sleep apnoea is a condition that affects the airway and how we breathe.

 Options for treating obstructive sleep apnoea include:

-- Nasal prongs – this is a soft plastic tube with two prongs that are inserted into your child’s nostrils.
-These help your child’s breathing at night by keeping the airway open.
+- Nasal prongs – this is a soft plastic tube with two prongs that are inserted into the child’s nostrils.
+These help the child’s breathing at night by keeping the airway open.

 Another option for treating obstructive sleep apnoea is CPAP.